sourcegraph/sourcegraph-public-snapshot/doc/admin/tls.md

+---
+ignoreDisconnectedPageCheck: true
+---

-# Configuring Sourcegraph with TLS encryption (HTTPS / SSL support) using a self-signed certificate
+# Configure Sourcegraph to support HTTPS with NGINX SSL configuration

 > NOTE: This tutorial supports Linux only.
-Windows 10 support is coming soon.

-> NOTE: This guide does not yet cover using a Certificate Authority (CA) for issuing certificates which can be trusted by installing the CA on your local machine.
-This is coming soon too.
+---

-> NOTE: Self-signed certificates are ok when initially sharing Sourcegraph with your team internally, but we recommend acquiring a valid (and trusted) certificate through your infrastructure team/person as soon as possible.
-The same steps below apply for the NGINX configuration section.
+> NOTE: Self-signed certificates are ok when sharing Sourcegraph with your team initially, but we recommend acquiring a valid (and trusted) certificate.

+---

-> NOTE: Sourcegraph is working on Terraform examples for AWS and soon Google Cloud Platform (GCP), Azure and DigitalOcean that configure Sourcegraph to use a self-signed certificate from the start ([Secure by default](https://en.wikipedia.org/wiki/Secure_by_default)).
+> NOTE: Sourcegraph is working on [Terraform](https://www.terraform.io/intro/index.html) examples that come pre-configured to support HTTPS ([Secure by default](https://en.wikipedia.org/wiki/Secure_by_default)).

 In Sourcegraph 3.0+, [NGINX](https://www.nginx.com/resources/glossary/nginx/) is used as the [reverse proxy](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/) for the Sourcegraph HTTP front-end server, making it responsible for [SSL support and termination](https://docs.nginx.com/nginx/admin-guide/security-controls/terminating-ssl-http/).